gggray000/ChatRoom/README.md

 4. Allow the admin to press the ENTER key to create a room.<br>
 5. Figure out how to implement "Role" for the admin, so that the admin is the only one who can generate a summary.<br>
 6. Rename "ChatMessage" to "WebSocketMessage", to distinguish it from "TextChatMessage", which are actually text messages sent by users.<br>
-7. Fix the bug where ChatBot's name is not displayed.

 <h3>Long-term</h3>
 1. Migrate from JavaScript to React.<br>